vasanthsathya/omnia/docs/source/Telemetry/index.rst

    :header-rows: 1
    :keepspace:

-..
-[1] Boolean values does not need double or single quotes.

 .. note:: The ``input/telemetry_config.yml`` file is encrypted during the execution of ``omnia.yml`` playbook.
 Use the below command to decrypt and edit the encrypted input files:
     ::
         ansible-vault edit telemetry_config.yml --vault-password-file .telemetry_vault_key